maldoinc/wireup/docs/pages/interfaces.md

 ## Multiple implementations

-When dealing with multiple implementations of an interface, associate them with a qualifier.
+If an interface has multiple implementations, associate each of them with a qualifier.
+This is essentially a tag used to differentiate between implementations.

 ```python
 @service(qualifier="electric")